OpacityLabs/opacity-avs-node/README.md

 ## Register Node Operator with EigenLayer

 The following is not Opacity specific but for EigenLayer.
-We will be summarizing the following verboase guide: https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation
+We will be summarizing the following verbose guide: https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation (see this guide for software requirements)

 1. Install EigenLayer-CLI

 For Ubuntu 22.04:
-`install-eigenlayer-cli`
+`make install-eigenlayer-cli`

 2. Create ECDSA and BLS keys